-What is the usual process for your fiction writing?
+What is the usual process for your writing?
 Are you a plotter or a pantser?

 Once you have an idea that sparks your imagination do you research your idea or do any world-building exercises, or do you just begin to write and see where the Muse takes you?

-Can you tell us about some of your other writing and any appearances or signings that you have planned?
+Can you tell us about some of your other writing (fiction or nonfiction) and any appearances or signings that you have planned?

 As an author what inspiration or advice would you give to a writer who is working to make the transition to Author?

 Never quit.
 Never stop learning.
 People who discourage you make great villains and victims in your story.
 Submit far and wide, you don’t know where your first break will come from.
 Read the work of your peers.
 If you haven’t inked a four book deal with a seven figure advance, you might want to listen to an editor’s criticism.